 1. Diversify The Diet: You may think it’s impossible to eat local unless you REALLY like potatoes and are willing to eat them all winter long.
 Although potatoes are definitely an easy option, there are also many other produce and grocery items you’ve likely never thought to try before.
 Having a diverse diet is recommended as it’s an easy way to ensure you maintain a balanced diet and access all essential nutrients (1).
 At SPUD, we try to introduce our customers to unconventional produce when they’re in season, so keep your eyes peeled!

-- 3. Spend More Time Cooking: I know some of you are reading this and questioning why any more time spent in the kitchen is a good thing, but stick with me.
-If you aim to eat a local diet, you are more likely to buy real food.
-By real I mean food that has no additives or ingredients that you can’t pronounce.
+3. Spend More Time Cooking: I know some of you are reading this and questioning why any more time spent in the kitchen is a good thing, but stick with me.
+If you aim to eat a local diet, you are more likely to buy food made with ingredients you can pronounce or recognize.
 When we cook for ourselves, we know exactly what we are putting into our bodies and can choose ingredients that are meant to benefit our wellbeing, not preserve our food.

 For The Environment